-Last Fall on a lazy Saturday afternoon, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a lot of man buns walking around) I’d read about but never explored.
+On a lazy summer Saturday in 2016, my sister Lisa and I subwayed our way to Brooklyn’s East River State Park in Williamsburg to check out Smorgasburg, a popular hipster-ish food market (there were a lot of man buns walking around) I’d read about but never explored.
 It was part gourmet food court, part culinary crystal ball and utterly delicious.

 Lisa was visiting from Maryland and I was in host mode.
 I wanted to show her a good time and she wanted to do something different than a museum or typical tourist attraction.
 I’d never been to Smorgasburg, so I thought it would be fun to discover it together.